UK acceptance of gay relationships dips for first time in 30 years

 Researchers said the dip was not statistically significant, but the figures suggested years of steady increases in acceptance may be coming to an end.

-“Over the last three years attitudes seem to have been stabilising,” Nilufer Rahim, the organisation’s research director, told the Thomson Reuters Foundation.
+“Over the last three years attitudes seem to have been stabilizing,” Nilufer Rahim, the organization’s research director, told the Thomson Reuters Foundation.

-British attitudes towards gay people have become steadily more liberal since the survey began in the early 1980s, the data from independent social research organisation NatCen show.
+British attitudes towards gay people have become steadily more liberal since the survey began in the early 1980s, the data from independent social research organization NatCen show.

 The latest survey of nearly 4,000 people conducted in 2018 also found more than four in five respondents said they were “not prejudiced at all” towards transgender people, but less than half said anti-trans prejudice was always wrong.

-Researchers said that suggested many had “mixed feelings” over gender minorities, who might see an increase in acceptance even as support for gay people levelled off.
+Researchers said that suggested many had “mixed feelings” over gender minorities, who might see an increase in acceptance even as support for gay people leveled off.

 A national survey published in the United States last month found acceptance of LGBT+ people had dipped in recent years.